 I recommend taking pictures of your receipts from restaurants and other stores you shop at, just in case you misplace them.

-It’s also a good idea to ask your hotel for an email copy of your receipt, because it’s easier to keep track of an email than a small piece of paper.
+It’s also a good idea to ask your hotel for an email copy of your receipt.
 If you stay with Airbnb, your receipt will be emailed to you.
 Uber and Lyft also email your receipts, but taxis may not.

 When it comes time to file your travel insurance claim, it will save you a lot of hassle if you keep all your receipts in one place.
 Just make sure you hang onto the original receipts and submit copies.
 That way, you’ll have a backup.